|

 You can also select if you would like to sponsor a child in Kenya,

-Cambodia, India or Sri Lanka.
+India, Sri Lanka.
 If you have no preference then ICT will select

 a child on your behalf where it is felt the need is greatest.

-How does the child benefit?
+How does the child benefit$

-£20 a month from you pays for care, shelter, food, clothing,
+�20 a month from you goes pays for care, shelter, food, clothing,

 school uniforms, books and basic health car for a child for a month.